 Children and Family Health Devon provides community services for children, young people and in their families in Devon (excluding Plymouth).
 The services include:

-Child and Adolescent Community Mental Health Services (CAMHs) – (emotional health and wellbeing service)
+Child and Adolescent Mental Health Service (CAMHs) – (emotional health and wellbeing service)

 Learning disability and autism spectrum disorders